 Look!
 After finishing the stroke, he just releases his thumb.
-This is called as “micro-adjustment”.
+This is called “micro-adjustment”.
 He does this step, to relax, explode, and then relax!
 So please, always loosen your grip after the stroke.
 And always apply pressure at the moment you hit the ball!

 His backhand is very fluid and strong too!

 Ma Long footwork for Backhand to Forehand transition